 Dear Frank, I’ve been thinking about Thanksgiving and how it seems to tuck little lanterns of light into the corners of our lives, the small kind, the lovely ones shaped from tradition, memories, and affection.
 My own lanterns come from the

-Meet Frank, the long-legged velvet frog who once kept order in my music classroom and somehow became my most faithful writing companion.
-Here’s how, years ago, he hopped into my suitcase for Honduras, and why he still has a seat
+Meet Frank, the long-legged frog who once kept order in my music classroom and somehow became my most faithful writing companion.
+Here’s how, years ago, he hopped into my suitcase for Honduras, and why he still has a seat beside

 An honest look at the beauty of being delightfully offbeat—and why our quirks just might be the secret language of joy.
 Dear Frank, Everyone within confiding earshot of me lamentably knows that I was once described as “quirky” by a mean-spirited soul.